-Applicants for admission must complete an admissions application and return it with a \$25 non-refundable application fee.
-(Beginning with the summer 2011 semester, a \$30 non-refundable application fee will be charged.)
+Applicants for admission must complete an admissions application and return it with a \$30 nonrefundable application fee.
 Applicants must also request their high school counselor and the registrar of each college attended to send complete official transcripts to the Office of Admissions.
-No student is officially admitted until all high school and college transcripts are reviewed and the Office of Admissions evaluates the official results of the student's college entrance exam(s) (ACT or SAT).
+No student is officially admitted until all high school and college transcripts are reviewed and the Office of Admissions evaluates the official results of the student's college entrance exam(s) (ACT or SAT)